Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Experiments

-All the parameters in a ``sauteed'' algorithm are the same as in its ``vanilla'' version except for the parameter $n$ in the cost $\widetilde c_n$.
+All the parameters in a ``saut\'eed'' algorithm are the same as in its ``vanilla'' version except for the parameter $n$ in the cost $\widetilde c_n$.
 Hence we only need to perform the second ablation with respect to $n$.
-In all our previous experiments with the double pendulum we set $n=200$, and here we test different values $n$ for the safety budget $40$ and present the evaluation results after $600$ epochs of training in Figure~\ref{mt_fig:reward_shaping}.
-Increasing $n$ from $0$ to $100$ helps to improve the performance of Saute RL by decreasing number of outliers in safety cost distributions as well as satisfying the cost constraints.
+In all our previous experiments with the double pendulum, we set $n=200$, and here we test different values $n$ for the safety budget $40$ and present the evaluation results after $600$ epochs of training in Figure~\ref{mt_fig:reward_shaping}.
+Increasing $n$ from $0$ to $100$ improves the performance of Saut\'e RL by decreasing the number of outliers in safety cost distributions.
 However, increasing the value of $n$ to $10000$ and $100000$ leads to additional outliers in safety and task cost distributions.
-We attribute this to numerical issues as the costs $c$ take values between zero and one, and the large value of $n$ can lead to numerical issues in training.
-We present the numerical values in Table~\ref{tab:reward_shaping} in Appendix.
+We attribute this to numerical issues as the task costs $c$ take values between zero and one, and the large value of $n$ can lead to numerical issues in training.
+We note, however, that the differences between the numerical values are not large, which can be verified in Table~\ref{tab:reward_shaping} in Appendix.